01 of 06

-Additional Tips: Begonias are extremely carefree.
-They light to be slightly pot-bound, or tight in the pot.
+Additional Tips: Begonias are very carefree.
+They like to be slightly pot-bound, or tight in the pot.

 03 of 06

-Light: Bright light.
+Light: Bright light is ideal for this flowering plant.
 Generally the brighter the light, the brighter the flower color.
 However, bromeliads don't like to bake in the hot sun, so use some discretion during the summer.

-Water: Water by letting the water collect in the cups between leaves.
+Water: Let water collect in the cups between leaves.
 It will eventually get absorbed.

 Fertilizer: Don't feed during the winter months.
 Mixing a little-controlled release fertilizer into the potting mix in spring is probably the best option since you'll be watering the foliage and a water soluble fertilizer could build up and burn the leaves.

-Temperature: Most bromeliads are tropical or subtropical and like temps in the 70 - 75̊F during the day, dipping down to 60 - 65̊F at night.
+Temperature: Most bromeliads are tropical or subtropical and like temps up to 75̊ degrees Fahrenheit during the day, dipping down to no lower than 60 degrees Fahrenheit at night.
 A high humidity (40 to 60 percent) will also make them feel at home.

 Additional Tips: Plant in a shallow container with a course potting mix for good drainage.
 Something with bark pieces in it would be perfect.
 You want to anchor the plant, but still allow good aeration.Continue to 4 of 6 below.